What is an Indigenous student champion?

-An Indigenous peer mentor is a guide and a knowledgeable resource that assists fellow students (Indigenous mentee) in developing strategies to succeed in their post-secondary education.
+An Indigenous student champion is a guide and a knowledgeable resource that assists fellow students (Indigenous mentee) in developing strategies to succeed in their post-secondary education.

-A peer mentor is a senior student (second semester and above) who is available to give their time and apply their skills to positively impact a new student’s post-secondary experience.
+A peer champion is a senior student (second semester and above) who is available to give their time and apply their skills to positively impact a new student’s post-secondary experience.

 What is an Indigenous mentee?

-An Indigenous mentee is a first semester or first-year student, who is matched with an Indigenous peer mentor in their program area.
-A peer mentor will help mentees with organization, study skills, access to information about their program, and student life at BCIT.
+An Indigenous mentee is a first semester or first-year student, who is matched with an Indigenous student champion in their program area.
+A peer champion will help mentees with organization, study skills, access to information about their program, and student life at BCIT.